ted-tanner/entries-backend/Readme.md

 * Duplicate a budget, including entries (perhaps make including entries optional)
 * Rotate users' RSA keys.
 Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations
 * Create a concept of budget ownership.
 Ownership can be transferred (and *must* be transferred before leaving a budget).
 Owners can delete a budget or boot people out of a budget.
+* Don't reach out to db as part of validating refresh token in the auth_token module.
+Instead, check blacklisted token explicitly from the handler
 * Only get certain fields of a user or budget when requesting. i.e. use `SELECT field1, field2, etc WHERE ...` in query instead of `SELECT * WHERE ...`
 * Handle all checks if user is in budget within the query being made
 * Use more string slices to avoid extra allocations when creating structs.
 Use lifetimes to accomplish this